torransemple/torransemple/README.md

-- 👋 Hi, I’m @torransemple
+- 👋 Hi, I’m @torransemple, I’m a fourth-year PhD student based in the Faculty of Engineering @ University of Nottingham
-- I’m interested in data visualisation, statistics and machine learning
+- I’m interested in applying statistical & ML techniques to public health, socioeconomic and energy data
-- I’m currently a PhD student @ the Faculty of Engineering @ University of Nottingham
+-
 <!---
 torransemple/torransemple is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.